LouiseMcMahon/nodebb-plugin-discord-bot/README.md

 The welcome message that is sent to any member that joins a server can be set in the admin area or via a hook as documented bellow.

+##Files
+The plugin will generate a  file named `tenc` in the nodebb root please make sure it can as this is where it stores the discord auth token.

 ##Hooks

 The plugin has hooks you can use just as you would do normal NodeBB hooks.